Lynn Hershman Leeson: Alter egos

 From 1974 until 1978, Hershman Leeson 'developed' a fictional persona and alter ego named "Roberta Breitmore."
 It consisted not only of a physical self-transformation through make-up, clothing, and wigs, but a fully-fledged personality existing over an extended period of time and whose existence could be proven in the world through physical evidence, such as a driver's license, credit card, and letters from her psychiatrist.
+Additional evidence of Roberta’s existence included a blood sample, personal newspaper ads, as well as a dental X-ray.
+Roberta also took part in trends popular for the time, participating in Erhard Seminars Training (EST) and enrolling in a Weight Watchers diet program.
+Through her documentation of Roberta's existence only through records, Hershman Leeson explored the boundaries between reality and constructed identity.
+Examples include Roberta’s Body Language Chart, in which Hershman Leeson captions Roberta’s body language as behavior similar to female hysteria.
+An additional example is Roberta’s Construction Chart 1, where Hershman Leeson based her construction of Roberta on instructional magazine ads that informed women on how to beautify themselves.

-This was later taken to further lengths when Hershman Leeson introduced another three 'Robertas', by hiring other performers to enact her character.
+The performance was later taken to further lengths when Hershman Leeson introduced another three 'Robertas', by hiring other performers to enact her character.
 These 'clones' of Roberta adopted the same look and attire, engaged in some of Roberta's correspondence and also went on some of Roberta (Hershman Leeson's) dates.
+Hershman Leeson sought out these Roberta ‘clones’ to prove that her (both Hershman Leeson and Roberta) negative experiences as a woman were not exclusive to just her; the other actors playing Roberta ended up shared negative experiences as well, highlighting the misogyny women faced in their daily lives at the time.
 Towards the end, the 'original' Roberta withdrew from her character leaving the three 'clones' to continue her work, until they were retired in a performance at the Palazzo dei Diamanti in Ferrara, Italy in 1978, during an exorcism at the grave of Lucrezia Borgia.
 What remains are the physical artefacts of any life: documentation and personal effects such as legal and medical documents and a diary.